 "Fellowships like this are important because it allows you to expand on topics that aren't otherwise covered in the media.
 The Jack Layton Journalism for Change Fellowship gave me even more motivation to continue exploring and digging deeper bringing justice to those communities I was reporting on, giving voice to those who didn't have a platform." -- Olivia Robinson

-You can help continue the work to build a funding base to ensure Jack's legacy carries on, giving young journalists opportunities to develop a focus on social justice reporting.
-Please consider making a special donation to this fund here.
+If you would like to support the development of a new generation of journalists who are critical thinkers and have an understanding of social justice journalism -- if you want to carry on Jack's legacy -- please consider making a special donation to this fund.
 If your organization would like to become a sponsor, please do not hesitate to be in touch with [email protected] to discuss opportunities.

 Olivia Chow, Institute for Change Leaders